jha-abhinav/jha-abhinav.github.io/courses_taken_at_iiser_tirupati.md

 **Dr. R. Lakshmi Lavanya** [http://www.iisertirupati.ac.in/faculty/rlakshmilavanya/lakshmi.php](http://www.iisertirupati.ac.in/faculty/rlakshmilavanya/lakshmi.php)

-- Introduction to Fourier series: Convolutions, Good kernels, basis approximation theorem, Convergence of Fourier series.
+- *Introduction to Fourier series*: Convolutions, Good kernels, basis approximation theorem, Convergence of Fourier series.
 [17 L]
 Reference: Ch.
 2 & 3 of [1]

-- Introduction to Fourier transform on R: The Schwartz space,
+- *Introduction to Fourier transform on R*: The Schwartz space,
 The Fourier inversion, The Plancherel formula.
 [7 L] Reference:
 Ch.
 5 of [1]

-- Applications of Fourier series and Fourier integrals: The isoperimetric inequality, Weyls distribution theorem, The
+- *Applications of Fourier series and Fourier integrals*: The isoperimetric inequality, Weyls distribution theorem, The
 Heisenberg uncertainty principle.
 [5 L]
 Reference: Ch.
 4 & 5 of [1]

-- Introduction to Fourier transform on Rn: Integration on Rn,
+- *Introduction to Fourier transform on R<sup>n</sup>*: Integration on Rn,
 Elementary theory of the Fourier transform on Rn.
 [5 L]
 Reference: Ch.
 6 of [1]

-- Finite Fourier Analysis: Fourier analysis on Z(N), Fourier analysis on finite Abelian groups, Characters, Fourier
+- *Finite Fourier Analysis*: Fourier analysis on Z(N), Fourier analysis on finite Abelian groups, Characters, Fourier
 inversion and Plancherel formula.
 [8 L]
 Reference: Ch.
 7 of [1]